What is TMJ/TMD

 Today we know that there are many causes of head and neck problems that may or may not be related to the temporomandibular joint.
 For this reason, although not as widely familiar, most dentists use “TMD” (for temporomandibular disorders) to more accurately describe the condition.

 You may normally think of a number of the symptoms of TMD as being medical conditions, not related to dentistry.
 This website will explain what they are, why they may involve your dentist, and how the dentist would diagnose and treat them.

 Pain or dysfunction of the head and neck is a very common condition and one that might be resolved very simply or might be very complex and frustrating to treat, depending upon the circumstances.

 Your bite (how your teeth fit together) can be a factor in many types of pain or functional problems because of the inter-relationship of the overall musculoskeletal system.
 Since there is a relationship between the teeth, jaw joint, head and neck muscles, and head posture, a problem in any one of these areas may affect others.
-These can include painful clicking or popping of the jaw joint, carious types of head and neck pain, swallowing problems, postural problems and excessive snoring or sleep apnea, to mention a few.
+These can include painful clicking or popping of the jaw joint, various types of head and neck pain, swallowing problems, postural problems and excessive snoring or sleep apnea, to mention a few.

-Dr. Carol F. Morgan, DDS, can help your pain and discomfort associated teeth TMJ disorders whether you live in Virginia Beach, Norfolk, Portsmouth, Chesapeake, Hampton, Newport News, York County, Williamsburg or any other surrounding city in Hampton Roads.
+Dr. Carol F. Morgan, DDS, can help your pain and discomfort associated with TMJ disorders whether you live in Virginia Beach, Norfolk, Portsmouth, Chesapeake, Hampton, Newport News, York County, Williamsburg or any other surrounding city in Hampton Roads.